• Skip to primary navigation

 First, to cut with a cutting machine like the Cricut, upload the file to Cricut Design Space

-So I could see all the elements, I clicked the view button to reduce the view to 50% before I ungrouped the cut files for house no. 1.
+In order to see all the elements, I click the view button in the bottom left hand corner to reduce the view to 50% before I ungrouped the cut files for house no. 1.

 Ungroup the files to separate the parts of the house